Pregnancy symptoms in week 12

 Deciding where to give birth

-Read more about choosing where to give birth
+Read more about choosing where to give birth.

 Telling people about your pregnancy

-If you decide to tell your employer about your pregnancy now, ask them to do a risk assessment to ensure your workplace is safe and comfortable for you and your baby.
+You don’t have to tell your employer that you are pregnant yet if you don’t want to.
+But if you decide to tell your employer about your pregnancy now, ask them to do a risk assessment to ensure your workplace is safe and comfortable for you and your baby.